Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 - PLC has low maintenance associated with it.

 - PLC programming provides modularity.
-Modular designing makes development easy.
+Modular design makes development easy.

 For these advantages, PLC is replacing hardware relay and it is industrially accepted.